 In accordance with social change and the varying expectations of students, there are now 58 Studentenwerke or Studierendenwerke in Germany with distinct tasks: They support about 2.2 million students at more than 300 universities in social, financial, and cultural aspects.
 Simply put: The universities are responsible for teaching and research, the Studentenwerke are responsible for everything related to your time at university and social infrastructure.
 In addition to the traditional tasks such as operation and management of canteens, cafeterias and residence halls, the range of services now also include social as well as psychological counselling, day care centres, student financing - in almost all federal states BAföG (German Federal Training Assistance Act) -, international affairs and culture promotion as well as other services which are specific to the legal situation of each federal state.

-The Studentenwerk Vorderpfalz was founded in 1978.
-It took over the canteens of the University of Educational Sciences in Landau and those of the universities of Applied Sciences in Ludwigshafen and Worms from the Studentenwerk Kaiserslautern.
+The Studentenwerk Vorderpfalz took over the canteens of the University of Educational Sciences in Landau in 1978 and those of the universities of Applied Sciences in Ludwigshafen and Worms from the Studentenwerk Kaiserslautern.
 Between 1980-1982, it also assumed responsibility for the respective residence halls.

 Between 1982 and 1983, the residence halls as well as the canteen in Germersheim (Faculty of the University of Mainz) also became the responsibility of the Studentenwerk, so that, from this point onwards, the areas of responsibility were the same as they are today.